le55coff33/django_blog_project/README.md

 # Django Blog project
-Small and simple blog-like project which helps me to get started and learn how to get things done with Django.
+Small and simple blog-like project which has helped me to get started and learn how to get things done with Django.

+When I was creating this project I was focused only on backend side of the project.
+I have learned how to:
+- handling request-response flow
+- dealing with Model View Template architectural pattern
+- dealing with forms
+- creating function based views and generic class based views
+- working with forms
+- handling Django's signals

 #### This project is not intended for production.

 ## Features